Moishe/Moishe.github.io/_drafts/ask-in-questions.md

 Like the "what's a critical section" question, you have only determined whether the candidate could recognize and code a breadth-first search.
 You've identified nothing beyond that; you have mapped an infinitesimally small piece of the candidate's [potato-space](/2015/12/16/lowering-the-bar/).

-Presumably something else happened in the interview beyond you, the interviewer, presenting the problem and the candidate writing code to solve it.
-Your job as an interviewer isn't only to ask a question and see if the candidate can answer it correctly -- indeed, that isn't your job _at all_.
+Presumably something else happened in the interview the simple mechanics of the interviewer presenting the problem and the candidate writing code to solve it.
+If that was all there was to it, then we could replace the entire interview process with a written exam.

+Your job as an interviewer isn't only to ask a series of question and see if the candidate can answer them correctly -- indeed, that isn't your job _at all_.

+Your job as an interviewer is not to see what a candidate knows or doesn't know -- that set of things is constantly changing, even over the course of an interview.
+Your job as an interviewer is to see what